 Where to store slurry

 You must not site slurry storage tanks, effluent tanks, channels or reception pits within 10 metres of inland or coastal waters without written agreement from the Environment Agency.

 Slurry tanks, reception pits, pipes and channels must be impermeable and meet the anti-corrosion standards set in British Standard 5502-50:1993+A2:2010.
 They should last for at least 20 years with maintenance.

 The base and walls of your slurry tank and any reception pit must withstand the wall loadings set in the standard.

 You’re responsible for making sure your storage and maintenance complies with the rules – get professional advice if you need it.

-Any temporary storage facilities you have - eg a reception pit - must be large enough to store a minimum of 2 days’ combined slurry production and likely rainfall.
+Any temporary storage facilities you have – such as a reception pit – must be large enough to store a minimum of 2 days’ combined slurry production and likely rainfall.